npm package discovery and stats viewer.

 But @metreeca/qest is also the foundation of an integrated ecosystem for rapid application development, turning those same types into a complete model-driven stack:

-@metreeca/qest is built on a controlled subset of JSON-LD (JSON for Linked Data), a W3C standard that extends JSON with web identifiers (IRIs).
-This enables property names and values to reference shared vocabularies, giving data a precise, machine-readable meaning that survives when combined with data from other sources — a capability at the heart of the Web Data Activity (Semantic Web) and modern knowledge graphs.
+JSON-LD (JSON for Linked Data) is a W3C standard for publishing linked data on the web.
+It extends JSON with web identifiers (IRIs) to link resources across systems and domains, and to give property names precise, machine-readable meaning by mapping them to shared vocabularies — a capability at the heart of the Web Data Activity ( Semantic Web) and modern knowledge graphs.

-The subset is designed to feel like plain idiomatic JSON, letting JavaScript developers work with linked data using familiar REST/JSON patterns without mastering JSON-LD technicalities, while retaining full compatibility with standard JSON-LD processors.
+@metreeca/qest defines a controlled JSON-LD subset designed to feel like plain idiomatic JSON, letting JavaScript developers work with linked data using familiar REST/JSON patterns without mastering JSON-LD technicalities, while retaining full compatibility with standard JSON-LD processors.

-• only the compacted document form is supported, using short property names and nested objects just like regular JSON
+• compacted documents with short property names and nested objects, just like regular JSON

 Support